IgnazioSotgiu/trivia-quiz/README.md

 * Added links to social media platforms
 * Created a contact form connected to gmail using EmailJs service
 * Implemented theme choice with a switch to toggle dark/light mode
-* Added Score summary at the end fo the game providing user information about his/her performance with info about last round odf questions and the overall session
+* Added Score summary at the end of the game providing user information about his/her performance with info about last round of questions and the overall session
 * Added a button for sharing the result through Twitter or Facebook
 ---
 ### Future Features